hwayne/learntla-v2/docs/beginner/operators.rst

   If you see an error like

-  > Was expecting "=====" or more Module Body, encountered ``"$Operator"`` at line $n...
+    Was expecting "=====" or more Module Body, encountered ``"$Operator"`` at line $n...

   It's likely because you used a single ``=`` instead of a double ``==`` when defining the operator.

 Operators can take any number of arguments.
-There are no default values, operator overloading, or optional arguments.
+There are no default values, overloaded definitions, or optional arguments.
 If an operator has two parameters, it must always take two values.
 If an operator takes no values, you can write it without the parens.
-In this case, it's effectively a programming constant.
+In this case, it's effectively a constant.

 ::